rhae/scripts/digikam-exportfaces/Readme.md

 # digikam-exportfaces

-This script exports all images from digikam that have been tagged with a face selection.
+This script exports all images from digikam for a given name that have been tagged with a face selection.

 ![Example](example.png)